briancaffey/django-step-by-step/STEP_BY_STEP.md

 ## Add a PostCreateView for creating posts using CBV

-## Add a UpdatePostView for editing posts
+## Add a PostUpdateView for editing posts

+- tempalte
+- URL pattern
+- CBV
+- tests

 ## Add a DeletePostView for deleting posts